marizmelo/marizmelo.github.com/_posts/2013-04-13-AngularJS.md

     </body>
     </html>

 This was a quick introduction to AngularJS, more is coming.
-AngularJS is very powerful framework suitable for small and large applications.
+AngularJS is a powerful framework suitable for small and large applications.